3tw/colored-pages/README.md

 #### I. Add custom data attribute

-Finally, to use Colored Pages themes add data attribute *"data-clp-theme"* to the body.
+First of all, to use Colored Pages themes add data attribute *"data-clp-theme"* to the body.
 The value of this attribute should be *'clp-theme-'* + *'index of the theme'*.

 ```html
 <body data-clp-theme="clp-theme-02">